tristanlmiller/random-forest/README.md

 - *num_trees* limits the number of trees if *fix_iter* is false (see below).
 - *num_features* is the number of dimensions that each decision tree is allowed to look at.
 - *target_runtime* is the approximate length of time (in minutes) you are willing to let the trees train.
 - If *fix_iter* is true (default) then each tree is grown with a fixed number of nodes, and more trees will be grown until time runs out.
-If *fix_iter* is false, then a fixed number of trees will be grown with enough nodes to reach the target runtime
+If *fix_iter* is false, then a fixed number of trees will be grown with enough nodes to reach the target runtime.
+- *weight* is the weight assigned to correctly predicting labels whose value is 1.  *weight* ranges between 0 and 1.

 To train the forest, use *RandomForest.train(training_data)*.
 All data must be in a pandas DataFrame.
 To evaluate the forest on any data set, use *RandomForest.confusion(evaluation_data)* to return the confusion matrix.
 Use *RandomForest.evaluate(evaluation_data)* to return the accuracy of the forest.  *RandomForest.train_valid(training_data,evaluation_data)* will train the random forest, and then print the accuracy.
 Finally, *RandomForest.predict_labels(data)* will return the predictions of the labels on any data set.